-Kumru KARAMAN BSc.
+Kumru KARAMAN M.Sc.
 Student

-Use of Industrial Wastes As an Alternative Calcium Source in Glass-Ceramic Structure
+Use of Industrial Wastes as an Alternative Calcium Source in Glass-Ceramic Structure

-disposal.
+There is a constant consumption in the global and with this consumption, wastes arise.
+While this indicates the consumption and insufficiency of natural resources, it additionally causes problems consisting of waste storage and disposal.
 The pollution troubles caused by waste storage led to the idea that these wastes may be used as a resource.
 For this reason, sustainability research have received importance.
 Among these emerging wastes, solid wastes rich in calcium have an important place.
 Wastes rich in calcium can be listed as farm animals industry (bone ash, eggshells) wastes and a few seashells.
 Although these wastes are harmless to the environment while stored, they cause waste storage costs.
 The search for solutions to these cost and waste storage problems makes solid wastes rich in calcium attractive in terms of their use in sustainability research.
 Among the calcium-rich wastes, chicken eggshells are more appropriate to be used in sustainability research as they consume more in amount and are easily accessible.
 The use of chicken eggshells in Portland cement, wall tile production and printing papers as a high resolution and ink density enhancer has been tried and successful results have been obtained.
 In this study, the use of calcium oxide from chicken egg waste as an aid to melting and viscosity enhancer instead of calcium carbonate raw material was investigated.

-Cooking Behaviours and Cooking Surfaces
+Cooking Behaviors and Cooking Surfaces

-Nutrition habits are influenced by many cultural, geographical, social and economic factors. once the nutritional habits are examined, it also affects the cooking process and therefore the preference of the many equipment utilized in this process.
+Nutrition habits are influenced by many cultural, geographical, social and economic factors.
+Once the nutritional habits are examined, it also affects the cooking process and therefore the preference of the many equipment utilized in this process.
 Selection of the cooking equipment generally causes several problems and diseases.
 In our study, the nutritional habits of cultures and the cooking surfaces were approached from the perspective of engineering and medical sciences and research was carried out.

-The Recovery Of Cobalt And Lithium From Spent Lithium İon Batteries And Use in Glass-Ceramic Structures
+The Recovery of Cobalt and Lithium from Spent Lithium Ion Batteries and Use in Glass-Ceramic Structures